mok0/lanyon/_posts/linux/2006-05-06-how-to-authenticate-using-ssh.md

 at all, you can post it on your web-page if you wish.
 To generate the keypair, use the __ssh-keygen__ program:

-    [somebody@monster ~]$ ssh-keygen -t dsa
+    [somebody@monster ~]$ ssh-keygen -t rsa -b 4096
-    Generating public/private dsa key pair.
+    Generating public/private rsa key pair.
-    Enter file in which to save the key (/u/somebody/.ssh/id_dsa):
+    Enter file in which to save the key (/u/somebody/.ssh/id_rsa):
     Enter passphrase (empty for no passphrase):
     Enter same passphrase again:
-    Your identification has been saved in /u/somebody/.ssh/id_dsa.
+    Your identification has been saved in /u/somebody/.ssh/id_rsa.
-    Your public key has been saved in /u/somebody/.ssh/id_dsa.pub.
+    Your public key has been saved in /u/somebody/.ssh/id_rsa.pub.
     The key fingerprint is:
     5a:0c:9d:c8:2b:aa:4d:1c:db:3e:ca:e2:1e:43:27:3c
     somebody@monster.bioxray.dk

 Notice, I did not enter a passphrase.
 The passphrase is an optional password that protects your secret key.
-It is a password you have to type every time your secret key is used.
+It is a password you have to type every time your secret key is used, but your security is only compromised if someone gets hold of your secret key, so you must protect that file using mode `600`.
 Now, the two files have been created in `$HOME/.ssh`:

     [somebody@monster ~]$ ls .ssh
-    authorized_keys id_dsa id_dsa.pub known_hosts
+    authorized_keys id_rsa id_rsa.pub known_hosts

 To achieve login on a remote machine without password, you need to append your public key to the `.ssh/authorized_keys` file on the